Clinical trials, sponsored primarily by the

 5 alpha-reductase inhibitor than finasteride.

-Prostate Medicine - Prostate
+Prostate Medicine - Drugs

 Several drugs are currently used as prostate medicine, the most commonly used is